-Los Angeles Trip & Fall Accident Injury Lawyers
+California Trip & Fall Accident Injury Lawyer

 Frequently Asked Questions About Trip & Fall Accidents

-I tripped over un-even pavement on the sidewalk and broke my leg.
+I tripped over uneven pavement on the sidewalk and broke my leg.
 Who is responsible for my injuries?

 I broke my arm in a parking lot by tripping over a concrete wheel stop which was partially obstructed by the blue stripes of the handicapped access aisle.
 Do I have a case?

 Case law in these scenarios is well-settled.
-A pedestrian making normal use of the public sidewalk has a right to assume that it is in reasonably safe condition, and while you must use reasonable care for your safety, you are not required to keep your eyes fixed on the ground or to be on the constant lookout for danger.
+A pedestrian making normal use of the public sidewalk has a right to assume that it is in a reasonably safe condition, and while you must use reasonable care for your safety, you are not required to keep your eyes fixed on the ground or to be on the constant lookout for danger.

 The danger of this trap is also amplified by the fact that it is located within the diagonal cross-hatching of the handicapped access isle.
-Diagonal marking is commonly utilized in the architectural and engineering graphics to represent uniform or homogenous surfaces or sections.
+Diagonal marking is commonly utilized in architectural and engineering graphics to represent uniform or homogenous surfaces or sections.

 I fell off a flight of stairs shattering my pelvic bone.
 I need surgery but the apartment complex where I fell is denying my claim.
 What can I do?

 It is never a good idea to fight this battle alone.
 Chances are, this is your first, and hopefully only premises liability case.
 Just like with everything else in life, there are a lot of nuances that you might not know about.
 Our lawyers have handled hundreds of premises liability cases.
 Retaining skilled and experienced counsel is essential to the success of your case.

 We Seek Compensation For The Losses You Have Suffered

-With that said, in any trip and fall case, you must be able to clearly point to the cause of your fall.
+With that said, in any trip and fall case, you must be able to point to the cause of your fall.
 Was it a slippery banana peel left on the stairwell?
 Did you trip over a broken step?
 What exactly caused you to fall?
 A fall, in and of itself, is not a basis for liability.